lucas0707/load-balancer-python/README.md

     POST -> http://localhost:80
     GET -> http://localhost:80

-The post will send a call to be distributed between the available workers and the get will get a summary of how many calls have been sent and how they have been distributed.
+The post will send a call to be distributed between the available workers and the get will return a summary of how many calls have been sent and distributed.

 ## Load testing